AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 With $R_B$ a constant value.

-We call $R_B$ the [[Bifurcation Number]] (*bifurcation* means splitting).
-If we repeat this analysis for many catchments in the same geomorpholoigical unit (e.g. the Belgian Ardennes), we will get almost the same bifurcation number for every channel.
+We call $R_B$ the **Bifurcation Number** (*bifurcation* means splitting).
+If we repeat this analysis for many catchments in the same geomorphological unit (e.g. the Belgian Ardennes), we will get almost the same bifurcation number for every channel.
 Even between those geomorphological units, the bifurcation number is relatively constant, with an average value of 3.5.

 >[!Info]
 >Globally, the bifurcation number roughly varies between 3 and 5, which is a very small spread for what seems to be a randomly established drainage pattern.